 5. Regis Philbin - once page at NBC for "The Tonight Show", Regis didn't become famous until he was hired as co-host of "Live with Regis and Kathy Lee" in 1988.
 He was 57 years old.

-Don't stop working to fulfil your dreams.
+Don't stop working to fulfill your dreams.
 One is never too old to become a star!